cosenmarco/scopetester/README.md

 # ScopeTester
-An Open Hardware project for a small Oscilloscope tester with features like the Hameg HZ-60 [Some info](https://www.radiomuseum.org/r/hameg_scope_tester_hz_60.html) about the mentioned device.
+An Open Hardware project for a small oscilloscope tester and calibrator with features like the [Hameg HZ-60](https://www.radiomuseum.org/r/hameg_scope_tester_hz_60.html).

 ## License
 This project aims to be "open" in the sense of [Open Hardware](https://en.wikipedia.org/wiki/Open-source_hardware) and [Free Libre Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software).